Building On Pipeline Easements (Or Close To)

 When building close to a buried pipeline, whether the building is in the easement, or close to it, the designer needs to ensure no loads are placed on the pipe.

 To avoid placing any load on the pipe the base of any foundation should be below the zone of influence of the pipe.
-This zone of influence starts at the base of the pipe and rises at a slope of 1 in 1 to ground level.

 In the diagram above